-Why Is Texting Someone You Like So Scary?
-A Psychologist Explains
+Here’s The Real Reason Why Texting Someone You Like Can Be So Scary

 There's nothing quite as nerve-wracking as texting someone you've got the hots for.
 First, there's the deliberation stage: Should you even text them at all?
 When you realize you might as well just go for it, you're confronted by the enormous hurdle of figuring out what you want to say.
 Once you hit send, your heart falls down into your stomach and all you can think about is whether or not they'll text back.
 Why is texting someone you like so scary?
 According to Dr. Joshua Klapow, clinical psychologist and Host of The Kurre and Klapow Show, it's common to experience anxiety or fear when putting yourself out there.

 "Feeling anxious when we text someone we like is 100% normal," Dr. Klapow tells Elite Daily.
 "Even though we don’t see the person, hear the person, or have to interact directly, our more primitive, hardwired reactions are kicking in."
 So, where do these intense feelings come from?
 Well, it turns out that the root cause has to do with what Dr. Klapow refers to as "emotional risk," a phenomenon that is significantly heightened when communicating with someone you feel strongly about.
 "Texting someone we like has much more emotional risk than texting someone we don’t have strong feelings for," explains Dr. Klapow.
 "The emotional risk is simple — they may not like us and this sets up a very primitive, hardwired fear of rejection in most of us."`